xnodix/deep-learning-machine-vision-overview/README.md

 <img src="MachineVision.png">

-Typical MV system is presented in Figure 1.
+Typical MV system is presented in the above figure.
 The inspection process starts the moment when the part is placed on a moving conveyor belt.
 As the part travels down the conveyor belt, it passes under the well illuminated field-of-view (FOV) of the lens.
 The lens focuses the image onto the imaging sensor (array of pixels) which converts the analog signal into the digital one (image).
 Camera electronics is responsible for controlling, pre-processing, and further sending the image to the host computer via interface.
 This interface could be a network card,